JasperFx/marten/README.md

 All code snippet identifier starts with `sample_` as a convention to clearly identify that the region block corresponds to a sample code/snippet used in docs.
 Use snake case for the identifiers with words in lower case.
 The snippet identifer/name will need to be added to the `#endregion` as well.

-- Use the below steps to include the code snippet in a docs page
+Use the below to include the code snippet in a docs page

 <pre>
 &#60;!-- snippet: sample_my_snippet -->